-The Training Division consists of the Chief Training Officer, 2 Training Officers and a Training/Apparatus Clerk.
+The Training Division consists of the Chief Training Officer, 3 Training Officers and a Training Clerk.
 This division is involved in almost all facets of the organization, in a cooperative effort with all other divisions to meet the goals and objectives identified in our strategic plan.
 The Training Division is tasked with the development and facilitation of the necessary training curriculum required by all firefighters and staff, to ensure safe, efficient and professional delivery of emergency services to our community, with an emphasis on safety and customer satisfaction.
 We strive to assist in promoting a caring, respectful, diverse and environmentally sound organization in an effort to provide our community with the best possible service available.

 This division also researches and implements special training programs and procedures, designed to increase firefighter survivability and hazard zone safety for both firefighters and civilians due to the ever changing fire dynamics and building construction techniques prevalent in today’s North American communities.
 This includes responding to all upgraded working fires, operating in the hazard zone and filling the command staff position of Incident Safety Officer.

-For information about how to become a Windsor Firefighter follow this link to the Firefighter Recruitment Page within the Human Resources Section of the City of Windsor’s Web Site.
+For information about how to become a Windsor Firefighter follow this link to the Firefighter Recruitment Page within the Human Resources section of the City of Windsor’s Web Site.